DARPZZ/Anonymous-Instergram-extension/README.md

 | **Vivaldi**      | ✅ Supported            | ✅                    | Similar to Brave                           |
 | **Safari**       | ❌ (Not MV2)            | ⚠️ Partial MV3        | Apple’s own system                         |
 | **Pale Moon etc.** | ✅ (legacy systems)   | ❌                    | Old-style extensions                       |

+Manual Installation (Developer Mode)
+If you prefer to install the extension manually or are testing a development version, follow these steps:

+Download or Clone the Repository:

+Download the ZIP file from the repository :
+Extract the Files:
+If you downloaded a ZIP file, extract it to a convenient location.

 ## For chrome
 Open Chrome Extensions Page: